Justin J. Hong

 Presentations: CES (2024), IAAE (2024), AMES (2024), CEPR Paris (2024), NBER Program Meeting (Dev, 2024), ASSA & NAWM-ES (2025)

-Biased and false beliefs -- such as denialism and superstitions -- influence human decision-making, potentially including key individuals that wield considerable economic and political power.
-In this paper, we document the substantial macro-level impact of leaders' misbeliefs in China, exploiting prevalent Asian traditional beliefs that allow us to link quasi-random, leader-specific spatial biases to regional development within cities.
+Biased and non-factual beliefs influence human decision-making, potentially including key individuals that wield considerable economic and political power.
+In this paper, we document the substantial macro-level impact of leaders' non-factual beliefs in China, exploiting prevalent Asian traditional beliefs that allow us to link quasi-random, leader-specific spatial biases to regional development within cities.
 We find that municipal zones perceived as unfavorable to mayors (i.e., subject to mayors’ over-pessimism) have an average 2 percent lower GDP compared to other zones.
 Exploiting mayoral reports and administrative micro-level data, we show reduced policy support and public investment as the key drivers.
 Downstream changes in firms and households further amplify the loss, with a 6% decrease in firm entry, a 4% reduction in the productivity of remaining firms, and a small population decline.
 Our back-of-the-envelope calculation suggests Chinese mayors' spatial misbeliefs are associated with at least a 0.1% annual GDP loss over the past two decades.
 Overall, our findings highlight subjective beliefs as an important determinant of leader performance, contributing to a deeper understanding of why leaders matter for economic development.

 Working Papers